gopasspw/gopass/docs/features.md

 otpauth://totp/golang.org:gopher?secret=ABC123
 ```

-Alternatively, you can use YAML (currently totp only):
+Alternatively, you can use YAML (notice the usage of the YAML separator to indicate it is a YAML secret):

 ```
 gopass show golang.org/gopher